 Are you a college graduate seeking an advanced certificate you can tailor to your own personal or professional needs?

 Our graduate certificate in interdisciplinary studies delivers a unique mix of substance and flexibility to help you attain your goals.
 Valuable on its own or as a stepping stone to a master’s degree, this certificate can help you advance at a time when synergies among varied skill-sets is in high demand.

-The graduate certificate in interdisciplinary studies is a 16-credit-hour program involving seminars and readings, with both required courses and electives.
+The graduate certificate in interdisciplinary studies is a 16-credit-hour program with required courses and electives.